LCDM halo substructure properties revealed with high resolution and large volume cosmological simulations: Subhalo properties

 Tab.~\ref{tab:All_minmax-subh} provides the $V_{\rm max}$ and mass ranges covered by our set of simulations for both host haloes and subhaloes at $z=0$.
 In order to determine the subhalo concentrations using the definition in Eq.~\ref{eq:cv-def}, we apply additional, specific cuts on the subhalo maximum circular velocity in order to avoid numerical resolution issues.
-These cuts are based on that found in the $R_{\rm max} - V_{\rm max}$ parameter space: we avoid the presence of data gaps that cannot be explained physically and are just an artifact of finite numerical resolution (see Appendix \ref{sec:appendix} for further details).
+These cuts are based on that found in the $R_{\rm max} - V_{\rm max}$ parameter space: the expected behaviour of the $R_{\rm max} - V_{\rm max}$ relation is almost linear as was studied in other works (see \citealt{Xu:2015,Zavala:2019}).
+We avoid the $V_{\rm max}$ values at which this behaviour is no longer fulfilled (see Appendix \ref{sec:appendix} for further details).

 After applying these pre-selection cuts on the data, the minimum values of $V_{\rm max}$ used in the determination of $c_{\rm V}$ for each simulation at redshift $z=0$ are presented in Tab.~\ref{tab:Cv-minmax}, together with the corresponding minimum values of the subhalo and halo mass.